Karapapakhs: Language

 The Karapapakhs originally mainly spoke their own western Oghuz language, which is closely related to Azerbaijani and Turkish.
 (Note: The second edition of the Encyclopaedia of Islam mentions that it is close to both "Āzerī and the Turkish of Turkey".
 The historian George Bournoutian only mentions that it is "close to present-day Azeri-Türki".)
 In the Georgian SSR of the Soviet Union, this language was often confused with Azerbaijani.
 Bearing similarities to the process of assimilation in the Soviet Union and Turkey, the Karapapakhs no longer speak their Turkic language and have completely switched to Turkish or Azerbaijani.
 (Note: The full switch to Turkish by the Karapapakhs in Turkey was already reported by the second edition of the Encyclopaedia of Islam.)
 Brent Brendemoen notes in Turkic-Iranian Contact Areas: Historical and Linguistic Aspects that the migration of the Karapapakhs (and Terekeme, amongst others) in modern times from Turkey's east has been responsible for bringing Arabic loanwords with Persian vocalism to isolated areas as far west as Kangal in Sivas.

+In 1985, according to Richard Tapper, Karapapakhs in Naqadeh were linguistically and culturally Kurdicized, some of whom were Sunni, in contrast to other Azerbaijani Turks of the region.